• Skip to content

 It’s a 25-inch display that has a 1080P resolution, a 144Hz refresh rate, and a 1ms response time.
 At a little under ~$190, it is by far the cheapest G-Sync monitor you can currently get.
 The Acer XFA240 is another affordable adaptive sync monitor that is G-Sync compatible, but it comes in at ~$10 more expensive than the G2590FX, and it is also a little smaller (only 24″.)

-So, the bottom line is that, if you’re looking for the least expensive G-Sync monitor currently available, the AOC G2590FX is the option you’ve been searching for.
+So, the bottom line is that, if you’re looking for the least expensive G-Sync monitor currently available, the AOC G2590FX is the option you’ve been searching for and it’s also one of the cheapest 144Hz monitors as well.

 Dell S2716DG 27-Inch